Stories Growing Michigan’s Conservation

 Read MoreConservation Districts Continue to Deliver for Michigan Communities, While Advocating for Stronger Support and Funding

-By Rivka Hodgkinson Public trust and transparency are foundational to our shared work of protecting Michigan’s land, water, and natural resources.
-The Michigan Association of Conservation Districts (MACD) represents a statewide network of community-led agencies that have served Michigan for over 80 years.
-Recent media reports have raised concerns about governance and accessibility within Conservation…
+Conservation Districts Continue to Deliver for Michigan Communities, While Advocating for Stronger Support and Funding Public trust and transparency are foundational to our shared work of protecting Michigan’s land, water, and natural resources.
+The Michigan Association of Conservation Districts (MACD) represents a statewide network of community-led agencies that have served Michigan for over 80 years.…

 Read MorePress Release: In Response to Press Coverage of Conservation Districts

-By Rivka Hodgkinson Public trust and transparency are foundational to our work of protecting Michigan’s land, water, and natural resources.
+Press Release: In Response to Press Coverage of Conservation Districts Public trust and transparency are foundational to our work of protecting Michigan’s land, water, and natural resources.
 The Michigan Association of Conservation Districts (MACD) represents a statewide network of community-led agencies that have served Michigan for over 80 years.
-Recent media reports have raised concerns about governance and accessibility within Conservation Districts.…
+Recent media reports have raised concerns…

 Read MoreGovernor Whitmer Shines Spotlight on Michigan’s Grassroots Conservation Leaders Through Conservation Day

-LANSING, MI – Governor Gretchen Whitmer officially proclaimed July 17 as “Conservation District Day” in Michigan, honoring the critical role of Michigan’s Conservation Districts in protecting natural resources and supporting local communities across the state.
-Conservation Districts are locally governed, non-regulatory entities that provide trusted, boots-on-the-ground support to farmers, landowners, and residents.
-Their work spans…
+Governor Whitmer Shines Spotlight on Michigan’s Grassroots Conservation Leaders Through Conservation Day LANSING, MI – Governor Gretchen Whitmer officially proclaimed July 17 as “Conservation District Day” in Michigan, honoring the critical role of Michigan’s Conservation Districts in protecting natural resources and supporting local communities across the state.
+Conservation Districts are locally governed, non-regulatory entities that…

 Read MoreThank You to Our Partners